techcow2/NetSim/README.md

 ## 📝 **To-Do List**

-- **🔄 Fix the revision history feature:** Improve the functionality to properly track and manage different versions of simulations.
+~~- **🔄 Fix the revision history feature:** Improve the functionality to properly track and manage different versions of simulations.~~
 - **🧪 Provide different examples using other models:** Create and document simulations generated using various AI models to showcase the capabilities of each model.

 ## 🤝 **Contributing**